 Remove the pot, gently loosen the roots and place into the planting hole.
 Mix 50% of the original soil with 50% compost, fill in the hole and firm around gently.
 Avoid banking the soil up around the collar of the tree.

-We recommend planting River Birch trees with a stake and tie kit to anchor the roots, unless it's a multi stem form.
+We recommend planting River Birch trees with a stake and tie kit, unless it's a multi stem form.
 For our medium staking kits, insert the stake into the ground at an angle to avoid penetrating the rootmass.
+Finish by watering generously around the base.

-If you're planting in spring or summer, water well for the first few months.
-Increase watering if there are extended periods of hot or dry weather.
+River Birch require a good watering regime for a couple of years to establish.
+Water well and regularly through spring and summer, increasing in hot or dry weather.
 If planting in autumn, you may only need to water a little.
-Unlike other species, Birch trees would rather be in wet soil than dry.
+Unlike many species, Birch prefer wet soil than dry.
 Irrigation kits make it easier.

 Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.
 If your area is prone to rabbits, use a rabbit guard.
 To keep the Birch bark looking bright, you can wash it using water and a sponge.